riveSunder/carles_game/README.md

 pip install -e .

-# run tests
+# run tests if you want
 python -m test.test_all

-# go back to the root directory
+# go back to the root directory and see if CARLE is working
 cd ../
 python -c "from carle.env import CARLE; env = CARLE(); obs = env.reset(); print('Looks OK')"
 ```